StackingLayers/Eddy_Probe_Dashboard/README.md

 #*#   0.410000:676981.183,0.450000:676828.249,0.490000:676671.691
 ```

-You do not need to clean the text before pasting it.
+Paste the block directly into the dashboard.

-The parser extracts numeric pairs in the form:
+The parser extracts pairs in the form:

 ```text
 Z:frequency